When will the Nintendo Switch 2 be released?

 What we want to see from the Nintendo Switch 2

 There may not be much information online about the Nintendo Switch 2, but that hasn’t stopped us from thinking about what we’d want to see from the next-gen console.
-After more than a year with the first-gen console, here are the biggest changes that we’d like to see in the Nintendo Switch 2.
+After a few years with the first-gen console, here are the biggest changes that we’d like to see in the Nintendo Switch 2.

 Higher resolution display

-One of the questionable features of the Nintendo Switch is the 720p display; sure, the console can output in full 1080p HD when connected to a TV, but in a day and age where there are 4K smartphones on the market, surely Nintendo could’ve bumped it up to a 1080p display?
+One of the biggest drawbacks of the Nintendo Switch is the 720p display; sure, the console can output in full 1080p HD when connected to a TV, but in a day and age where there are 4K smartphones on the market, surely Nintendo could’ve bumped it up to at least 1080p?

-With that being said, we’d love for the Nintendo Switch 2 to come with a 1080p display to really showcase how amazing games like Zelda: BOTW and Super Mario Odyssey look when playing on-the-go – one of the highlights of the portable console.
+We’d love for the Nintendo Switch 2 to come with a 1080p display and 4K TV output to really showcase how amazing Switch games like Zelda: BotW and Super Mario Odyssey look when playing on-the-go – one of the highlights of the portable console.

 Better battery life

-With a predicted 2022 release date, that gives Nintendo plenty of time to research new battery tech and optimise the software to provide decent on-the-go battery life.
+2019 brought a mildly updated version of the Switch with small improvements to battery life, but we'd like to see something more substantial in the Switch Pro.
 Are we being too greedy by asking for 10 hours of play on a single charge?
 We don’t think so.

 Oh, and we’d love to see the introduction of fast-charge technology to speed up the recharge time and allow forgetful gamers to give the console a quick top-up before heading out.